 Don’t let the postmodernists get you twisted.
 Semiotics also puts great stock in the resilience of archetypes, meaning our internal wiring is plugged into age-old symbols and narratives, many of which stretch back to ancient mythology.

 “It’s as if our brain is a reservoir of archetypes and forms that we return to, and it’s in the combination of things that it changes, not in the things themselves,” Danesi said.

-Back in the trenches of practical semiotics marketing, Thomas agrees.
-He recalled the many archives of semiotic evidence he’s presented to clients and how bedrock fundamentals tend to stay fixed.
+Thomas also recalled the many archives of semiotic evidence he’s presented to clients and how bedrock fundamentals tend to stay fixed.